-- Polar Alignment Scope Our optional polar scopes (RAPAS and PASILL4-179) will allow you to quickly align your mount on the pole.
+- Polar Alignment Scope Our optional Right-Angle Polar Alignment Scope (RAPAS) will allow you to quickly align your mount on the pole.
 The reticles are designed for use in both the Northern and Southern hemispheres.
 Even users of the GTO computerized mounts will find these polar scopes useful, particularly if your telescope is not orthogonal to the mount (please refer to the keypad manual for a discussion of orthogonality).
 If you have a polar alignment scope, please read the instructions sheets that come with it.
-If you are planning long-exposure astrophotos or imaging, we suggest that you use the polar alignment scope, then tweak the final polar alignment by using traditional drift alignment, the Revised GTO Quick Star-Drift Method (refer to the Keypad v4.17 manual), or perhaps, PEMPro[TM] or CCDOPS[TM] from SBIG (as discussed below) or other similar alignment program. - GTO Keypad Please refer to the instruction manual for the GTO Keypad and read the sections from "Getting Started" through "Alternate Polar Calibration Routines & Tips."
-Also, be sure to read the Keypad Addendum, as it may contain refinements to the keypad methods.
+If you are planning long-exposure astro-imaging, we suggest that you use the polar alignment scope, then tweak the final polar alignment by using traditional drift alignment, the GTO Quick Star-Drift Method (refer to the Keypad v4.19.2 manual), PEMProTM Pole Align Wizard or other similar alignment program. - GTO Keypad Please refer to the instruction manual for the GTO Keypad and read the sections from "Getting Started" through "Alternate Polar Calibration Routines & Tips."
 As time goes on, the keypad manuals will be updated.
-Please refer to the Technical Support section of the Web site for the most recent documentation.
-Here are summary descriptions of several techniques for polar alignment from the current Keypad Manual and Addendum. - The Keypad startup routine provides two methods: The North-Polar Calibrate and the Two-Star Calibration.
-These two polar alignment methods were really designed for quick coarse alignment in the field with portable setups.
-They are most appropriate for visual observers.
-The Two-Star Method is generally the better of the two as it is less affected by orthogonality issues. - The Daytime Routine (See "Polar Aligning in the Daytime" in the Keypad Manual), is a great trick for daytime setup.
-In addition, it is the recommended first step in alignment for anyone in the southern hemisphere, and for owners of the 3600GTO.
-Even those in the south who own our polar scope will find it helpful, since it will generally put the rather difficult-to-spot southern stars into the polar scope's field of view. - The original GTO Quick Star-Drift Method of Polar Alignment that takes advantage of the Meridian Delay feature of the Astro-Physics Servo System is also included in considerable detail in the Keypad Manual.
-A table of suggested stars is found in Appendix I of the manual. - Saving the best for last, we have also included a second Revised GTO Quick Star-Drift Method that was conceived for use with a finder scope.
-This method was introduced in the Keypad Version 4.17 Addendum and includes a one-page Quick Reference Sheet to use once you are familiar with the method.
+Please refer to the Technical Support section of the website for the most recent documentation.
+Here are summary descriptions of several techniques for polar alignment from the current Keypad Manual available on the Technical Support page of our website. - The Keypad startup routine provides two methods: The North Polar Calibrate and the Two Star Calibrate.
+These two polar alignment methods, though no longer recommended, were designed for quick and coarse alignment in the field with portable setups.
+They are for visual observers, not imagers.
+The Two Star Method is the better of the two as it is less affected by the extremely low resolution in R.A. near the pole and by orthogonality issues. - The Daytime Routine (see "Polar Aligning in the Daytime" in the Keypad Manual), is a great trick for daytime setup.
+It will allow you to "wow" your friends by setting up and finding planets and bright stars in the daytime.
+In addition, it is the recommended first step in alignment for anyone in the southern hemisphere.
+Even those in the south who own our polar scope will find it helpful, since it will generally put the rather difficult-to-spot southern stars into the polar scope's field of view. - The GTO Quick Star Drift Method is for use with a finder scope.
 By using a finder scope, you are able to remove orthogonality issues from the process, making subsequent alignments much easier.